MK-F800 - Food processor PANASONIC - Free user manual and instructions

 Action:

-Turn off the Power Switch, and let the appliance to cool down (approx. 30 min).
+Turn off the Power Switch, and let the appliance cool down (approx. 30 min).
 Reduce the amount of ingredients into half and resume operation.

 Action: